NREL/OpenStudio-user-documentation/docs/measures/measure_writing_guide.md

 *   Tests for reporting measures can use pre-run results, allowing for very quick testing.
 *   Test using the same tool you are writing measures with (if you are using an text editor that supports running ruby).

+The following sections summary the different parts of a typical measure test file.

 ### Require statements
-There are a few objects that are requuired for measure testing.
+There are a few objects that are required for measure testing.
 Generally these won't change from one test to another.
 You can just leave them as they are in the test that is created when you make a new measure.

 ```ruby
 require 'openstudio'